 It came to me in my prison of stone.
-Lurking in the shadows, it counted down the time until I would become its property.
-For now, I remained yours, entrapped in your punishment.
-I could feel your grip slackening though.
+Lurking in the shadows, it counts down the time until I would become its property.
+For now, I remain yours, entrapped in your punishment.
+I can feel your grip slackening though.
 You must be growing old too, Albus.
-You weren’t the infinite wizard so many thought you were.
+You aren’t the infinite wizard so many thought you were.

 Death is like you in another aspect.
-I was and would always be a fleeting thought in both of your minds, gone before either of you could recall my name.
-Almost unmemorable in the wake of a new great wizard who occupied more of your time than I ever did.
-One day, they would ask what sort of man was Gellert Grindelwald.
-I wondered what your answer would be.
+I am and always will be a fleeting thought in both of your minds, gone before either of you can recall my name.
+Almost unmemorable in the wake of a new great wizard who has occupied more of your time than I ever did.
+One day, they will ask what sort of man was Gellert Grindelwald.
+I wonder what your answer will be.

-You had one privilege over death though, Albus.
-You were never simply an interlude of me like death which came as a rite of passage in old age, you weren’t a phase of me like the waxing gibbous was of the moon, you were a part of me.
+You have one privilege over death though, Albus.
+You were never simply an interlude of me like death which came as a rite of passage in old age, you weren’t a phase of me like the waxing gibbous was of the moon, you're a part of me.

 A/N: Randomly wrote this last night as I thought it would be interesting to see Gellert's perspective of their relationship close to his death.
 Thank you for reading, and if you have time to leave a review it would be much appreciated! ♥